triton-inference-server/server/docs/model_repository.rst

 Each model can have one or more versions available in the model repository.
 Each version is stored in its own, numerically named, subdirectory where the name of the subdirectory corresponds to the version number of the model.
+The subdirectories that are not numerically named, or that have zero prefix will be ignored.
 Each model specifies a :ref:`version policy <section-version-policy>` that controls which of the versions in the model repository are made available by the server at any given time.